-“It’s hard to describe how much this view has changed over the past 15 years that I’ve been spending time in Panama City,” I said, nodding my head left and then right to indicate the whole of the vista before us.
+“It’s hard to describe how much this view has changed over the past 20 years that I’ve been spending time in Panama City,” I said, nodding my head left and then right to indicate the whole of the vista before us.

 Love and money.

 In Panama, anyone who wants a job can find one.
-Former President Ricardo Martinelli’s 2012 “Friends Of Panama” visa program made it possible for foreign job-seekers to establish residency and obtain work permits easily and cheaply.
-Today, three years later, the Panama City employment landscape is accordingly eclectic.
+Former President Ricardo Martinelli’s 2012 “Friendly Nations” visa program made it possible for foreign job-seekers to establish residency and obtain work permits easily and cheaply.
+Today, nearly a decade later, the Panama City employment landscape is accordingly eclectic.

 Nowhere else in this region certainly but even few other places in the world can an employer tap into such a diverse pool of educated English-speaking labor.

-“Yes, we speak primarily to retirees.
-I’ve been doing this a long time.
+“I’ve been doing this for a long time.
 Years ago, our readers were 60 years old and older.
 Then they were 50 and older.
 Now 40-, 30-, even 20-somethings are reading us.
 We meet them at conferences.
 The 40-somethings are maybe planning ahead, but, increasingly, these younger readers are looking for options for opting out early, for walking away from conventional career paths and chasing something different.

 It was dumb luck that that first job out of school landed me in like-minded company and presented me with the opportunity, eventually, finally, to live in Europe as I’d long wanted to do.